Black nun who founded first African American religious congregation advances closer to sainthood

 Williams said that unlike most of their counterparts in religious life, Lange and the Oblate Sisters of Providence were not segregationists, and never barred anyone from their ranks or institutions based on color or race.
 Instead, Williams said, Lange’s multiethnic and multilingual order preserved the vocations of hundreds of Black Catholic women and girls denied admission into white congregations in the United States, Canada, Latin America and the Caribbean.

-“Lange and her Oblate Sisters of Providence’s very existence embody the fundamental truth that Black history and always has been Catholic history in the land area that became the United States.”
+“Lange and her Oblate Sisters of Providence’s very existence embody the fundamental truth that Black history always has been Catholic history in the land area that became the United States.”
 Williams said,

 Their story “upends the enduring myth that slaveholding and segregationist Catholic priests and nuns were simply people ‘of their times.’”
 Williams said.
 “Mother Lange and the Oblate Sisters of Providence were also people of those times.”